Exeud/ExeudVR/Documentation/Controllers/XRPointer.md

 6. Experimental Features: There's a commented-out section for a 'RingLock' feature, which could potentially provide a wider selection area at greater distances.

-This script plays a crucial role in the ExeudVR interaction system by providing precise pointing capabilities, essential for object selection and interaction in the VR environment.
-Its integration with the XRController allows for seamless hand-based interaction in the virtual space.
+This script provides pointing capabilities, essential for object selection and interaction in the VR environment.